tcdi/plrust/doc/src/install-plrust-on-debian-ubuntu.md

 Certain applications, libraries and dependencies must be set up before PL/Rust can be installed from a Debian package.

-Note that `sudo` may be required during the setup and configuration of certain system components.
+Note that the following instructions assume `sudo` capabilities.

 ### System and development requirements